mk-j/PHP_XLSXWriter/README.md

 It is designed to output an Excel spreadsheet in with (Office 2007+) xlsx format, with just basic features supported:
 * supports PHP 5.2+
-* assumes input is valid UTF-8
+* takes UTF-8 encoded input
 * multiple worksheets
 * supports a few simple cell formats:
   * simple $0.00 currency format